Web browsers aren’t known to be privacy-centric, however, things are pretty different with Firefox, and for good.

 |Edge Windows||Firefox Mac||Edge iOS||Samsung Internet||Edge Linux|

 If you've any thoughts on Mozilla Firefox for Computer: Top features you should know!, then feel free to drop in below comment box.
-Also, please subscribe to our BrowserHow YouTube channel for amazing videos tips.
+Also, please subscribe to our BrowserHow YouTube channel for videos tutorials.
 Cheers!